 Borrowings, also known as leverage, magnify the potential for loss on invested equity capital.
 If we continue to use leverage to partially finance our investments, which we have increasingly done over the years, you will experience increased risks of investing in our securities.
-We borrow under the Facilities, issued the Notes and may issue other debt securities or enter into other types of borrowing arrangements in the future.
+We borrow under the Facilities, issued the Notes issued the SBA-guaranteed debentures and may issue other debt securities or enter into other types of borrowing arrangements in the future.
 If the value of our assets decreases, leveraging would cause net asset value to decline more sharply than it otherwise would have had we not leveraged.
 Similarly, any decrease in our income would cause net income to decline more sharply than it would have had we not borrowed.
 Such a decline could negatively affect our ability to make common stock distributions or scheduled debt payments.
 Leverage is generally considered a speculative investment technique and we only intend to use leverage if expected returns will exceed the cost of borrowing.

-As of September 30, 2012, we had \$70 million of outstanding indebtedness under the Facilities and \$40 million of outstanding Notes.
-Our aggregate outstanding indebtedness at September 30, 2012 represented an increase of \$110 million, as compared to September 30, 2011.
+As of September 30, 2013 our Term Loan Facility and Revolving Credit Facility had outstanding balances of \$120.0 million and \$2.5 million, respectively, \$30.0 million SBA-guaranteed debentures outstanding and we had \$103.5 million of outstanding Notes.
 The Facilities and the Notes require periodic payments of interest.
-The weighted average interest rate charged on our borrowings as of September 30, 2012 was 5.5% (exclusive of deferred financing costs).
+The weighted average interest rate charged on our borrowings as of September 30, 2013 was 5.1% (exclusive of deferred financing costs).
 We will need to generate sufficient cash flow to make these required interest payments.
-In order for us to cover our annual interest payments on indebtedness, we must achieve annual returns on our September 30, 2012 total assets of at least 1.5%.
+In order for us to cover our annual interest payments on indebtedness, we must achieve annual returns on our September 30, 2013 total assets of at least 1.3%.
 If we are unable to meet the financial obligations under the Facilities, the lenders under the Facilities will have a superior to claim to our assets over our stockholders.
 If we are unable to meet the financial obligations under the Notes, the holders thereof will have the right to declare the principal amount and accrued and unpaid interest on the outstanding Notes to be due and payable immediately.